oloert/oloert.github.io/_pages/research.md

 <!-- <a id="paper"><b>[Paper]</b></a>
 <a id="slides"><b>[Slides]</b></a> -->
 </div>
-<div id="ricardoAbstract" class="paper-link-div" style="display:none;"><p><strong><em>Preliminary:</em></strong>Traditional models of international trade are capable of matching export patterns very well, but are less reliable at mapping imports.
-In this paper we develop a novel Ricardian model of international trade to capture import concentration and changes at the Least Trade Product Margin.</p></div>
+<div id="ricardoAbstract" class="paper-link-div" style="display:none;"><p><strong><em>Preliminary:</em></strong>How does product concentration affect welfare gains from trade?
+While traditional quantitative trade models can get export concentration right, they are unable to match import concentration.
+In this paper we enrich a multi-country Ricardian model of international trade to match import and export concentration.
+Our model is also able to account for changes in the Least Traded Products margin after a trade liberalization.</p></div>
 * ***The Economics of Green Firms***
 <div id="container" class="paper-link-div">
 <a id="abstract" onclick="displayTog('ectpAbstract')"><b>[Abstract]</b></a>